bploetz/roper/README.md

 ### ORM Configuration

 Roper supports persisting data to a relational database via ActiveRecord, or to MongoDB via [Mongoid](https://docs.mongodb.org/ecosystem/tutorial/ruby-mongoid-tutorial/#ruby-mongoid-tutorial).
+Roper assumes that your application already has a configured and functioning database connection.

 #### ActiveRecord